-I awake with a splitting headache not explained by last night’s drinking.
-Perhaps Elena drugged me.
-But just a bit.
+The dawn is more ass-crack than rosy-fingered.
+Perhaps Elena drugged me, last night.
+If she did so, it was just a bit.
 That’s definitely her style.
 Ruthless, but in a minimalist way.
 I stumble out of bed.
 Movement makes my hangover worse.

 My phone buzzes.
-I remember last night’s promise and sigh, “Oh fuck” as I pick up the phone.
+I remember last night’s promise and sigh, “Oh fuck” as I pick up my phone and flip to notifications.

 My eyes are dry.
 It takes a moment to read the text, “Meet me at the K-Lounge for breakfast!
 I have your security badge and wallet.”
 Elena punctuates her text with a viking emoticon.

-My phone buzzes again with a notification.
+My phone buzzes again.
 I look at it and grimace.
 Someone has included me in a Republican intern email group and I keep getting pictures of lobbyists in compromising situations.
 I mark the email as spam and sit down on my bed to gather my wits.
 That doesn’t work so I open the Defoe Diary for guidance, like I used to do with the I Ching in college.
 The first paragraph I read is inauspicious: